Libretto by Emanuel Schikaneder

 .
 The cast is led by the elegantly expressive Paul Appleby

-, the delightful Nadine Sierra
+and the exquisite Nadine Sierra

-and the dazzling Albina Shagimuratova
+share the role of Pamina; and the dazzling Albina Shagimuratova

 , who sings the Queen of the Night’s thrilling arias with a “glowing brilliance you absolutely must hear” (San Francisco Classical Voice).